 Applying this tool to Namibia, CSF found significant benefits from investments to curb IWT.
 The US$17 million investment Namibia spends annually to combat IWT translates to benefits of approximately US$122 million.
 While successfully combating poaching could lead to benefits of US$260 million over 10 years, ceasing these investments would lead to losses of US$350 million in the same period of time.

 The second phase of this initiative was launched in September 2022, with a goal to assess the local economic trade-offs from anti-poaching efforts in communities across Southern Africa.
-This initiative will culminate in a policy forum to share the findings with stakeholders, including governmental officials, NGOs, local people, business sector and the academia, among others.
-We hope to provide communities with the tools and information needed to combat IWT, fortifying community conservation efforts and encouraging sustainable economic development.
+We will provide communities and the government (at different scales) with the information needed to prove that combating IWT is a win-win strategy, both for people and the rest of nature, fortifying community conservation efforts and encouraging sustainable economic development.

-This work is part of the VukaNow project, financed by the United States Agency for International Development (USAID) and implemented by Chemonics International Inc.
+This work was part of the VukaNow project, financed by the United States Agency for International Development (USAID) and implemented by Chemonics International Inc.

 Photo: Elephant and zebra, Etosha National Park, Namibia